 Historians Tell Their Stories: Family and Nation during the F.D.R.
 Years

-One inspiration for this project comes from the late historians Roy Rosenzweig and David Thelen's 1998 book, The Presence of the Past: Popular Uses of History in American Life.
-Rosenzweig and Thelen sought to uncover what they called the American "popular historical consciousness at its most obvious source – the perspectives of a cross section of Americans."
+One inspiration for this project comes from Roy Rosenzweig and David Thelen's 1998 The Presence of the Past: Popular Uses of History in American Life.
+Rosenzweig and Thelen uncovered what they called the American "popular historical consciousness at its most obvious source – the perspectives of a cross section of Americans."
 (5) In exploring attitudes towards professional history, they pointed out that Americans they interviewed "placed national events within their familial stories or made national personages into familiar figures in personal narrative....
 Popular historical narratives veered off in different directions from the textbook narratives of linear progress associated with capital "H" history.
 Americans engaged larger pasts on their own terms."
 (116)

-As professional historians themselves are members of the larger American public whose memories and attitudes Rosenzweig and Thelen investigated, this book explores the connections historians create between past and present, family history and the nation's history.
+As professional historians are themselves members of the larger American public whose memories and attitudes Rosenzweig and Thelen investigated, this book will explore the connections historians create between past and present, family history, and the nation's history.
 How do professional historians tell family stories?
-What surprises do their tellings reveal?
+What surprises does the telling reveal?
 How has their disciplinary perspective been affected by their family history?
 My hope is that historians will use their knowledge of history to broaden and place into context their family stories.
 This would illuminate both sides of the historical narrative, both national and familial.
 It would allow professional writers and teachers of history to share their personal pasts.
 It would also demonstrate that in spite of Rosenzweig and Thelen's finding that the general public has little taste or even use for professional history, perhaps historians do know how to tell a good story after all.